hal-uw/tpds22-artifact/LONESTAR/apps/pr/README.md

 [1] https://en.wikipedia.org/wiki/PageRank

-[2] Whang et al. Scalable Data-driven PageRank: Algorithms, System Issues, and Lessons Learned.
+[2] Wang et al. Scalable Data-driven PageRank: Algorithms, System Issues, and Lessons Learned.
 European Conference on Parallel Processing, 2015.

  This benchmark computes the PageRank of the nodes for a given input graph using  using a push-style  residual-based algorithm.
 The algorithm takes input as a graph, and some constant parameters that are used in the computation.
 The algorithmic parameters are the following: